SPRING BAY MILL_

 GLAMPING FIELD AMENITIES

-The Glamping Field amenities include an outdoor kitchen + gathering space, an enclosed shower + toilet block, and a series of outdoor showers.
+The Glamping Field amenities are part of the ongoing 40 ha site-wide regeneration of what was the world’s largest wood chipping facility into a culture and environment focused events venue called Spring Bay Mill.
+The amenities include an outdoor kitchen + gathering space, an enclosed shower + toilet block, and a series of outdoor showers.

 In contrast to the post-industrial site on which it is located, the Glamping Field feels more connected with the rolling hills of the surrounding rural landscape.
 Prompted by this adjacency, the new structures combine the predominant architectural language of the post-industrial site (skillion roofs, green corrugated metal, fibreglass, matter of fact detailing), with the humble vernacular of rural farm sheds.